 As with doctors fees, prescription drugs are covered by the system of voluntary/complementary insurance.

 As a general rule, your voluntary health policy will cover that part of the cost not met by the State, provided the medicine is on the prescribed list.
 If you have a premium policy it may pay the whole cost.

 Most chemists have computer systems connected to both the State system and the main voluntary insurance funds, so, once registered with your local chemist, you may only need to hand over your carte vitale and pay nothing for the prescription.

 In other cases, you may need to pay that part of the cost not funded by the State system, and then seek reimbursement from your voluntary insurer using the receipt provided by the chemist.

 Where the chemist does not operate a computerised system, you will need to pay up front and make a claim for refund to your local CPAM and your voluntary insurer.
 Reimbursement will be made directly into your bank account.

 Only 'generic drugs' (as opposed to 'branded' drugs) are reimbursable by the social security system, unless there is no generic substitute for the branded drug.

 'Generic' drugs are copies of 'branded' drugs upon which the patent has expired.
 They are normally at least 30% cheaper than the original version.
 As a cost saving measure it is a major priority of the government to secure the widespread adoption of generic drugs.

 Patients can specifically ask for branded drugs to be prescribed to them, but they will need to pay at the counter, and they will only receive reimbursement at the price and rate of the equivalent generic drug.
 In short, the chemist will insist you pay for it on the spot, and you will then have to seek reimbursement from your CPAM.

-Homeopathic medicines have been reimbursable at the rate of 15% since 1st Jan 2020 (the rate was previousy 30%), and from 2021 they will no longer be reimbursable.
+Homeopathic medicines have been reimbursable at the rate of 15% since 1st Jan 2020 (the rate was previousy 30%), and since 2021 they have no longer be reimbursable.